 The interior of the Long Room, Trinity College Dublin, housing 200,000 of the library's oldest books.

-Retrieval infrastructure at civilizational scale: two hundred thousand compressed patterns, organized for access, maintained across centuries.
+Retrieval infrastructure at civilizational scale: two hundred thousand encoded patterns, organized for access, maintained across centuries.
 The Library of Alexandria was a retrieval system.
 So is this.
 So is Google Scholar.
 (Diliff / Wikimedia Commons)

-The compress / retrieve / activate model scales.
+The encode / retrieve / activate model scales.
 Apply it to a single human mind and you see Kahneman’s System 1 and System 2, Anderson’s ACT-R, Collins and Loftus’s spreading activation.
 Apply it to a civilization and you see something structurally identical operating at a vastly larger scale, run by the accumulated stock of tools.

-Three small triangular C/R/A loops arranged left to right at increasing scale.
+Three small triangular E/R/A loops arranged left to right at increasing scale.
 The leftmost loop is labeled Individual mind, with examples: learn a category, recall a name, catch a ball.
 The middle loop is labeled Organisation, with examples: encode a process, find a precedent, ship a product.
 The rightmost loop is labeled Civilisation, with examples: derive a theory, search a library, build a bridge.
 A horizontal scale arrow underneath emphasises that the same three operations run at every scale.

 The power of human civilization is that these three operations run in a loop.
 Activation produces new experience.
-New experience gets compressed into new knowledge.
+New experience gets encoded into new knowledge.
 New knowledge gets stored in retrievable form.
 Retrieval makes it available for further activation.
 The loop turns, and the cognitive niche gets richer with each revolution.
-And every revolution of the loop produces new tools, which encode the newly compressed knowledge in physical form, ready for the next generation to retrieve and activate without having to derive it again.
+And every revolution of the loop produces new tools, which embody the newly encoded knowledge in physical form, ready for the next generation to retrieve and activate without having to derive it again.
 The speed at which the loop turns determines the speed at which civilization moves.
 The depth of the toolstack determines how far each generation can travel without re-discovering what is already known.

 A small number of foundational tools have done the deepest work of running this loop at planetary scale.
 They are not the only tools that matter.
 They are the ones whose presence reshaped what every other tool could do.
 They are the subject of the next piece in this series.

 For most of human history, this was an exclusively human capacity.
-Only human minds could conjecture, criticize, and compress.
+Only human minds could conjecture, criticize, and encode.
 Only human hands — augmented by the tools they had built — could activate.
 The loop ran through us and only through us.
 The tools were our instruments.
-We were the cognitive actor-seekers — entities that seek goals by acting on knowledge, wielding the compress / retrieve / activate loop as their fundamental operating principle.
+We were the cognitive actor-seekers — entities that seek goals by acting on knowledge, wielding the encode / retrieve / activate loop as their fundamental operating principle.

 The criteria restated